dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 # Step 6 - Publish the site

 Finally, you need to push all the contents up to the GitHub repository.
-To do this, run the following commands from the root of the site:
+To do this, run the following commands from the root directory of the site:

 1. `git add -A`